Professor Brigitte Granville

 - Coordinator and contractor of the project "The Costs of inflation" financed by the ACE-TACIS 1991 programme.
 This project was in cooperation with Dr Shapiro (Goldsmith College, University of London), Gerard Roland (ECARE, Universite Libre of Brussels, Vladimir Kosmarsky, CIST, Moscow and Evgenii Gontmakher, Ministry of Labor, Moscow), September 1994- September 1995: about £130,000.

-11 December 2019 - Vladislav Skovorodov: ‘Macroeconomic effects of monetary policy shocks.
-Credit and expectation transmission channels.’ internal examiner: Professor Haroon Muntaz, School of Economics and Finance, Queen Mary University of London; external examiner: Professor Peter Sinclair, Department of Economics, University of Birmingham.
+- Vladislav Skovorodov, ‘Macroeconomic effects of monetary policy shocks.
+Credit and expectation transmission channels.’
+Awarded 2019.
+(Internal examiner: Professor Haroon Muntaz, School of Economics and Finance, Queen Mary University of London; external examiner: Professor Peter Sinclair, Department of Economics, University of Birmingham.)

 - Financial Times.
 “IMF must focus on finding the best leader irrespective of region" 6th October 2015.
 Letter signed by Professor Brigitte Granville among others leading economists including Lord (Meghnad) Desai, emeritus professor, LSE; Hans Eichel, former finance minister, Germany; Charles Goodhart, emeritus professor of banking and finance, LSE; Ruud Lubbers, former prime minister, Netherlands; Athanasios Orphanides, professor, MIT; Lord (Robert) Skidelsky, emeritus professor, Warwick university; Niels Thygesen, emeritus professor, Copenhagen university.